Woman claims she was kidnapped. Denying suspect tells police they share drugs, cops say

-A woman got out of a car in the parking lot of Rouses Market and went in the store to ask a clerk to call the police.
+A woman got out of a car in the parking lot of Rouses Market and went into the store to ask a clerk to call the police.

 She wanted to report a kidnapping.